AdobeDocs/audience-manager.it-IT/help/using/features/profile-merge-rules/merge-rule-unsegment.md

 ---

-# Regole di unione profili e processi di annullamento della segmentazione dei dispositivi {#profile-merge-rules-and-device-un-segmentation-processes}
+# Profile Merge Rules and Device Un-Segmentation Processes {#profile-merge-rules-and-device-un-segmentation-processes}

-L&#39;unsegmentazione descrive i processi che consentono di squalificare e rimuovere profili dispositivo dai segmenti.
-La capacità di rimuovere un profilo dispositivo da un segmento dipende dall&#39;opzione del dispositivo utilizzata per creare un [!UICONTROL Profile Merge Rule].
+L'unsegmentazione descrive i processi che consentono di squalificare e rimuovere profili dispositivo dai segmenti.
+Your ability to remove a device profile from a segment depends on the device option used to create a [!UICONTROL Profile Merge Rule].

-## Opzioni dispositivo disponibili {#device-options}
+## Available Device Options {#device-options}

-Come promemoria, la [!UICONTROL Device Options] sezione è disponibile nella [!UICONTROL Profile Merge Rules Setup] sezione quando si crea o si modifica un [!UICONTROL Profile Merge Rule].
+As a reminder, the [!UICONTROL Device Options] are available in the [!UICONTROL Profile Merge Rules Setup] section when you create or edit a [!UICONTROL Profile Merge Rule].

 ![](assets/merge-rules-options.png)

-## Opzione Profilo dispositivo corrente e Annullamento della segmentazione del dispositivo {#current-device-profile-options}
+## Current Device Profile Option and Device Unsegmentation {#current-device-profile-options}

-**[!UICONTROL Current Device Profile]** è l&#39;opzione di profilo dispositivo predefinita per un [!UICONTROL Profile Merge Rule]. [!DNL Audience Manager] can remove a device profile from a segment when your [!UICONTROL Profile Merge Rule] use the **[!UICONTROL Current Device Profile]** option.
-In queste condizioni, l&#39;unsegmentazione avviene quando:
+**[!UICONTROL Current Device Profile]** è l'opzione di profilo dispositivo predefinita per un [!UICONTROL Profile Merge Rule]. [!DNL Audience Manager] can remove a device profile from a segment when your [!UICONTROL Profile Merge Rule] use the **[!UICONTROL Current Device Profile]** option.
+In queste condizioni, l'unsegmentazione avviene quando:

 * Il profilo del dispositivo è stato inattivo per 120 giorni.
 Un processo settimanale di pulizia dei dati rimuove dai segmenti i profili dispositivo inattivi.
 * Il dispositivo non si qualifica più per un segmento, perché gli aggiornamenti o le modifiche al profilo dispositivo la disqualificano.
-Questo avviene quando si cambiano i criteri di qualifica del segmento, oppure si applica un [!DNL AND NOT] operatore a una regola di segmento, oppure si specificano [condizioni di aggiornamento e frequenza](../../features/segments/recency-and-frequency.md) che utilizzano le impostazioni minore di/uguale a.
-I casi d&#39;uso sono descritti nella [documentazione sull&#39;eliminazione](../../features/profile-merge-rules/instant-cross-device-suppression.md) interdevice.
+This happens when segment qualification criteria change, or you apply an [!DNL AND NOT] operator to a segment rule, or specify [recency and frequency](../../features/segments/recency-and-frequency.md) conditions that use the less than/equal to settings.
+Use cases are described in the [Instant Cross-Device Suppression](../../features/profile-merge-rules/instant-cross-device-suppression.md) documentation.

 ![](assets/single_device_use_case.png)